What Are the Different Types of Cryptocurrency Wallets?

 | Accessible anywhere | Lost device = potential lost funds |

 Cold wallets store your private keys completely offline, never connecting to the internet.
 This eliminates remote hacking risks, making cold storage the most secure option for long-term cryptocurrency holdings.
-Cold wallets include paper wallets (printed keys) and air-gapped computers, though hardware wallets have largely replaced these methods.
+Types include paper wallets and air-gapped computers.

 The core principle is simple: if your keys never touch the internet, hackers can't reach them remotely.
 Cold storage is essential for anyone holding significant cryptocurrency that they don't need to access frequently.